nickbrandt/GitLab/doc/user/packages/container_registry/index.md

 ### Image Repository details page

-Clicking on the name of any **Image Repository** will navigate to the details
+Clicking on the name of any image repository will navigate to the details.

 ![Container Registry project repository details](img/container_registry_repository_details_v12.10.png)